gowriaddepalli/ML_DL_Research_collab_base/papers/pytorchFrameworkSummary.md

 - It performs immediate execution of dynamic tensor computations with automatic differentiation and GPU acceleration, and does so while maintaining performance comparable to the fastest current libraries for deep learning.

+- Four Major trends in scientific computing imp for deep learning:

+1. The development of domain specific languages such as APL, MATLAB, R and Julia, turned multidimensional arrays (often referred to as tensors) into first-class objects supported by a comprehensive set of mathematical primitives (or operators) to manipulate them.
+Separately, libraries such as NumPy, Torch, Eigen and Lush made array-based programming productive in general purpose languages such as Python, Lisp, C++ and Lua.